 Not possible you say?
-You are living in bride coo-coo land you say?
-It was possible and I am sane.
-Now I will share with you all my magical secrets on how I managed to achieve this in just 6 months, 10,000 miles away from the wedding venue!
+You are living in bride cloud cuckoo land you say?
+It was possible to have a green wedding and I am sane.
+Now, I will share with you all my magical secrets on how I managed to achieve this in just 6 months and 10,000 miles away from the wedding venue!

 We all know it is more environmentally-friendly to either hire a dress or buy a second-hand one.
-I have to admit I did dabble in some wedding outlet’s and bridal shops which had sample sales but the ones that did take my fancy were way too overpriced or the quality was not up to standard.
+I have to admit I did dabble in some wedding outlets and bridal shops which had sample sales.
+But the ones that took my fancy were way too overpriced or the quality was not up to standard.

-What is even better is that I am going to pass my dress on for someone else to enjoy.
-Therefore my dress, in the end, will have cost me around £50 (at most) rather than over £1000 if I had bought it new.
+What’s even better is that I am going to pass my dress on for someone else to enjoy.
+Therefore my dress, in the end, will have cost me around £50 (at most) rather than over £1,000 if I had bought it new.

-My bouquet and bridesmaid’s bouquet were from a place called Trinity Bridal Boutique, where they makes bouquets out of old pieces of ribbon, brooches and bits from old dresses.
+My bouquet and bridesmaid’s bouquet were from a place called Trinity Bridal Boutique.
+They makes bouquets out of old pieces of ribbon, brooches and bits from old dresses.

 I went for a minimal and zero waste theme.
 This meant that I didn’t buy anything that would be thrown away the next day.

-My lovely husband (then fiancé) collected wine bottles (and had fun emptying the contents) painted half pink and half blue and wrapped them in ribbon.
+My lovely husband (then fiancé) collected wine bottles (and had fun emptying the contents).
+He painted half pink and half blue and wrapped them in ribbon.
 For the flowers, I didn’t want flowers that would just die so I bought silk ones that could be used again and again.

 We gave the homemade wine vases and flowers to one of our friends and they are now nicely decorating their house.
-As for my wedding favours I didn’t want to give my guest’s something they didn’t need or would just throw in the bin.
+As for wedding favours, I didn’t want to give my guests something they didn’t need or would just throw in the bin.

 In place of wedding favours, I made a donation to the Dog’s Trust (all of the guests were dog-lovers).

 We didn’t have a guest book, as we knew it would probably spend the rest of its life in a dark cupboard.
-Therefore I am going to be making a collage of the wedding cards so I remember the guest’s beautiful words (I found this idea here on Pinterest).
+Instead, I’m going to be making a collage of the wedding cards so I remember the guests beautiful words (I found this idea here on Pinterest).

-To reduce food waste, the cake-maker (my husband’s sister) made sure that the middle layer of our wedding cake was the only real layer with the other two layers being foam (which she reuses for other cakes).
+To reduce food waste, the cake-maker (my husband’s sister) made sure that the middle layer of our wedding cake was the only real layer and the other two layers were foam (which she reuses for other cakes).
 This also saved me and my husband from having to live off cake for the next month!